© Pete Davies

 Originally from Wiltshire, Hamish read music at the University of Manchester, studying piano with Andrew Wilde, and graduating with First Class Honours.
 He continued with postgraduate studies in Piano Accompaniment, studying with Simon Lepper and Roger Vignoles at the Royal College of Music, where he was awarded first prizes for accompaniment in all four major RCM vocal competitions.
 His studies were generously supported by Knights of the Round Table, a Help Musicians UK Harrison Award, and a Musicians’ Company Lambert Studentship, and he graduated in 2016 with Distinction.

 Following his studies, Hamish was a Britten Pears Young Artist (supported by a Viola Tunnard Scholarship) and an Oxford Lieder Young Artist.
 From 2018–22, he returned to the RCM as a Collaborative Piano Fellow, where his tenure was further generously supported by the Lord and Lady Lurgan Trust, the Gilbert & Eileen Edgar Foundation and a legacy from Anthony Saltmarsh.
+He continues to work at the RCM as a staff accompanist across all faculties.

 He has taken part in masterclasses given by pianists including Anna MarklandRonan O’HoraPhilip FowkePeter LawsonMichael DussekJoseph MiddletonGraham Johnson and Julius Drake, and singers including Dame Sarah ConnollyElly AmelingEdith WiensSusan McCullochSir Thomas Allen, Sir Simon Keenlyside, Roderick Williams and Dennis O’Neill.